cerdmann/cerdmann.github.io/_posts/technology/2016-09-09-azure-quota-increase-for-cloud-foundry.md

 * Saturday 2:30pm: I received an email from Microsoft confirming the request
 * Saturday 4:00pm: I received an email from a Microsoft support engineer stating that he is assigned to my tickets
 * Saturday 4:15pm: I received a call from my Microsoft support engineer talking through and confirming my requests.
 * Saturday 7:25pm: I received an email from my Microsoft support engineer stating that my quota has been increased for the DV1 and DV2 series.
-We are still waiting to hear on the DS series.
+I am still waiting to hear on the DS series.